Housing & Residential Life at Eastern...where your college experience begins!Apply Now

 Q: What type of room will I most likely be assigned?

-A: New residents are generally assigned to double rooms in Dressler, Pearce, and Streeter.
-However, we have freshmen living in all of our buildings.
+A: New residents are generally assigned to double rooms.
+We have first year students living in all of our residence halls.

 Q: Will I be assigned to one of my preferred halls/environments?

-A: We do our best to assign applicants to their first or second choice, however this is greatly impacted by the deposit date of each applicant as all priority is based on deposit date.
+A: We do our best to assign applicants to their first or second choice, however this is greatly impacted by the date you pay your application fee as all priority is based on application fee date.

 Q: Can I get a single room?